 We have an enviable track record in making accretive acquisitions.
-We have very clear acquisition guidelines and we quickly integrate acquisitions to leverage our existing capital base in manufacturing, logistics and purchasing.
-We acquired three of our four current Mega Brands over the past 12 years.
-In October of 2012, we were excited to announce our latest acquisition of Avid Health, Inc., a leader in the fast growing gummy vitamin category for children and adults.
-We quickly integrated the Avid Health business in 2013 and it delivered meaningful earnings accretion.
-We are actively seeking additional businesses to acquire and have the financial firepower to execute acquisitions that fit our guidelines.
+We have very clear acquisition guidelines and our experienced management team has demonstrated that we can quickly integrate acquisitions to leverage our existing capital base in manufacturing, logistics and purchasing and deliver meaningful earnings accretion.
+We acquired three of our four current Mega Brands.
+In 2014 and early 2015, we made two small bolt-on acquisitions.
+We are actively seeking additional businesses to acquire and have the financial firepower to execute potential acquisitions that fit our guidelines.